TheNameIsKarthik/TheNameIsKarthik/README.md

 - 📫 How to reach me **thisiskarthikxd@gmail.com**

-- ⚡ Fun fact **Hot water will turn into ice faster than cold water.**
+- ⚡ Fun fact **Almost everything powered by electricity uses some form of coding.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">